 Cake

-• Preheat oven to 350°F. Grease three 6-inch pans with shortening and then flour.
-Line bottoms with parchment paper.
+• Preheat oven to 350°F. Spray 2, 8-inch cake pans with cooking spray.
+Line the bottoms of the pan with parchment paper.

 • In a large bowl mix all dry ingredients together.

-• Add in the canola, eggs, banana, crushed pineapple, and vanilla.
+• To the dry ingredients, add the oil, eggs, banana, crushed pineapple, and vanilla.
 Stir until combined.
 Mix in the pecans.

-• Equally divide batter between the 3 pans and bake for 35-40 minutes until toothpick comes out mostly clean.
-(A few crumbs should stick to the toothpick!
+• Divide the batter evenly between the 2 pans.
+Bake for 35-40 minutes, or until a toothpick comes out mostly clean.
+(A few crumbs should stick to the toothpick, but no wet batter.)
 Start checking the cake at 25 minutes and rotate pans if needed.)

 • Place the cake pans on a cooling rack for 5 minutes and then remove cakes from pans.
 Allow to cool completely.

-• If needed, cut the tops off the cakes if they aren’t flat.
-Wrap each layer in plastic wrap and place in the freezer.
+• If needed, cut the tops off the cakes to level them if they aren't flat.

 Frosting

-• In the bowl of an electric mixer fitted with the paddle attachment, beat butter and cream cheese together until smooth.
-Add the vanilla and powdered sugar and begin beating on low.
-Increase speed and beat for about 3 minutes until smooth and fluffy.
-To get air pockets out, turn down to the stir setting and let it run for 3-5 minutes.
-Apply frosting to cooled cake.
+• In the bowl of a stand mixer fitted with the paddle attachment, beat butter and cream cheese together until smooth.
+Add the vanilla, confectioners' sugar, and salt and begin beating on low.
+Increase speed and beat for about 3 minutes, or until smooth and fluffy.

 Assembling the Cake